jameshfisher/jameshfisher.com/_posts/2019-05-28-what-is-simulated-annealing.md

 ---
-title: "What is simulated annealing?"
+title: What is simulated annealing?
-tags: ["programming"]
+tags:
+  - programming
 ---

 Below you see a bunch of points,